AppDetex/SampleParserJavaProject/README.md

 ## Useful Tools
 - **Semantic Commit Messages** For git commits I like to use the [Karma convention for commit messages](http://karma-runner.github.io/1.0/dev/git-commit-msg.html).

+- **Kotest** For semantic tests with a StringSpec similar to spock.
+This is the first time I've touched.
+[Documentation](https://kotest.io/docs/quickstart) and [Code](https://github.com/kotest/kotest).